WeDot-Engine/WeDot-docs/src/classes/class_gltfstate.md

 **派生：** [`FBXState`](class_fbxstate.md)

-Represents all data of a GLTF file.
+Represents all data of a glTF file.

 ## 描述

-Contains all nodes and resources of a GLTF file.
+Contains all nodes and resources of a glTF file.
 This is used by [`GLTFDocument`](class_gltfdocument.md) as data storage, which allows [`GLTFDocument`](class_gltfdocument.md) and all [`GLTFDocumentExtension`](class_gltfdocumentextension.md) classes to remain stateless.

 GLTFState can be populated by [`GLTFDocument`](class_gltfdocument.md) reading a file or by converting a Godot scene.
-Then the data can either be used to create a Godot scene or save to a GLTF file.
+Then the data can either be used to create a Godot scene or save to a glTF file.
 The code that converts to/from a Godot scene can be intercepted at arbitrary points by [`GLTFDocumentExtension`](class_gltfdocumentextension.md) classes.
-This allows for custom data to be stored in the GLTF file or for custom data to be converted to/from Godot nodes.
+This allows for custom data to be stored in the glTF file or for custom data to be converted to/from Godot nodes.

 ## 属性